bruceravel/demeter/documentation/Athena/bkg/ednorm.rst

     :target: ../_images/bkg_s_mu.png
     :width: 100%

+    Sulfur K edge spectrum measured in fluorescence.

 .. _fig-bkgschi:

 .. figure::  ../../_images/bkg_s_chi.png
     :target: ../_images/bkg_s_chi.png
     :width: 100%

+    The blue trace is the |chi| (k) data extracted directly from the
+    |mu| (E) data to the right.
+The red trace is the same data, but
+    with the energy-dependent normalization applied.

 .. subfigend::
     :width: 0.45
     :label: _fig-bkgs

-    (Left) Sulfur K edge spectrum measured in fluorescence.
-(Right) The blue trace is the |chi| (k) data extracted directly from the
-    |mu| (E) data to the right.
-The red trace is the same data, but
-    with the energy-dependent normalization applied.

 This amplification effect can be approximately corrected by an energy-dependent normalization.
 This is implemented using the pre- and